Displaying 101 - 120 of 203

 Consumers continue to play an increasingly active role in making health care decisions.

-Interviewers from the Altarum Institute Center for Consumer Choice in Health Care asked consumers on the streets of Washington, DC, questions about health care choices.
+Interviewers from the Altarum Center for Consumer Choice in Health Care asked consumers on the streets of Washington, DC, questions about health care choices.